TJInGitHub/Armada-Logics-OJT/JavaScript Fundamentals/24_assignment/README.md

 # Created by: **Timothy Jher G. Eusebio**
 ## T-Diagram, Expected Output, Explanation and Reflection for JS Challenge II

-This .md file will provide you my T-diagram, expected output and explanations for the given code in each given tasks in each given tasks.
+This .md file will provide you my T-diagram, expected output and explanations for the given code in each given tasks, including my reflection regarding this assignment.

 ## Tasks
 ### Task 1: Inventory Tracker